 Frequent contact with your major professor is important throughout your graduate work.
 When you near completion, a representative from the gerontology program will check your plan of study to confirm that you have the necessary credits for either the gerontology minor or dual-title PhD.

 The Center on Aging and the Life Course sponsors several colloquia throughout the course of the academic year.
 Watch here for upcoming events that are open to the public.
-Also, follow us on facebook; our facebook page will have quick notes and links to current events in aging and the life course.
+Also, follow us on Facebook or Instagram for quick notes and links to current events in aging and the life course.